Malwarebytes/before_render/README.md

 ===========================

 ## Introduction
-  Add a hook like before_filter to your controllers that gets executed between when your action is completed and the template is rendered.
+  Add a hook like before_action to your controllers that gets executed between when your action is completed and the template is rendered.
 It can really DRY up loading some data that is used for views (headers / layouts / etc).

-  Plugin heavily based on Vladimir Penkin's rails3_before_render which in turn is based on before_filter for Rails 2 by Todd Willey.

 Provided methods: